Newcomers to Canada

 - your child's eligibility for the disability tax credit

-You and your spouse or common-law partner (if applicable) must both file your own Income Tax and Benefit Return each year, even if you did not receive any income in the year, so that the CRA can calculate the amount of benefits you are entitled to.
+You and your spouse or common-law partner (if any) must file an Income Tax and Benefit Return each year, even if you did not have any income in the year, so that the CRA can calculate the benefits you may be entitled to receive.

-In addition to the CCB, you can also receive a child disability benefit if your child is eligible for the disability tax credit and the CRA approved Form T2201, Disability Tax Credit Certificate, for that child.
+You may also be eligible to receive a child disability benefit if your child is eligible for the disability tax credit and the CRA has approved Form T2201, Disability Tax Credit Certificate, for that child.
 You can get these forms at Forms and Publications or by calling 1-800-387-1193.

 Property you owned before you arrived in Canada

-If you owned certain properties (other than taxable Canadian properties) at the time that you immigrated to Canada, the CRA considers you to have sold the properties and to have immediately reacquired them at a cost equal to their fair market value (FMV) on the date you became a resident of Canada.
+If you owned certain property at the time that you immigrated to Canada, the CRA considers you to have sold the property and to have immediately reacquired it at a cost equal to the fair market value (FMV) on the date that you became a resident of Canada.
 This is a deemed disposition.

 Your property could include items such as shares, jewelry, paintings or a collection.